 Technical debt works the same way.
 It’s not always a bad thing and it’s certainly not the result of “lazy” developers “taking shortcuts.”
 Often, technical debt can be a great way to get an MVP out the door and beat competitors to market.
 Maybe you don’t implement the most elegant solution today, but you start generating revenue sooner and can carve out time to address and rework those issues in the future.

 Technical debt also often arises from placing an unrealistic time or resource constraints on a development team.
 If you give developers a one- or two-week sprint to do a month’s worth of work, you’re setting yourself up for technical debt (and possibly a mob of angry developers).
+We’ve described the definition of technical debt more in the video below.

 1. Make how to manage technical debt part of every conversation with your developers.